About

 Sign up for Pam's Studio Newsletter

-Pam's work has been supported by residencies at Vermont Studio Center, Walkaway House, and Collar Works, as well as a grant from the Teagle Foundation in recognition of her work as an educator.
-She received an MFA from the University at Albany, SUNY, and a BFA from The College of Saint Rose.
-Her work has recently been exhibited at the University Art Museum, Albany, NY; Joyce Goldstein Gallery, Chatham, NY; Collar Works, Troy, NY; Onondaga Community College, Syracuse, NY; and Trestle Gallery, Brooklyn, NY.
+She received her MFA from the University at Albany and her BFA from The College of Saint Rose.
+Her work has recently been exhibited at the University Art Museum in Albany, NY; Joyce Goldstein Gallery in Chatham, NY; The Green Lodge in Chatham, NY; Collar Works in Troy, NY; Onondaga Community College in Syracuse, NY; and Trestle Gallery in Brooklyn, NY.